x41x41x41/DigitalDisengage/readme.md

 # Want to contribute?
 Create an MD file for the service in question and then a step by step guide to how to eject someone/something from the service.

+The rough steps (regardless of service) are likely to be similar to the below

+1. Check recovery information is correct and as expected
+2. Remove any application specific passwords or alternative access
+3. Change your password
+4. Clear any existing sessions and remove any connected devices